middyjs/middy/README.md

  - [`httpContentNegotiation`](/docs/middlewares.md#httpcontentnegotiation): Parses `Accept-*` headers and provides utilities for content negotiation (charset, encoding, language and media type) for HTTP requests
  - [`httpErrorHandler`](/docs/middlewares.md#httperrorhandler): Creates a proper HTTP response for errors that are created with the [http-errors](https://www.npmjs.com/package/http-errors) module and represents proper HTTP errors.
  - [`httpEventNormalizer`](/docs/middlewares.md#httpEventNormalizer): Normalizes HTTP events by adding an empty object for `queryStringParameters` and `pathParameters` if they are missing.
- - [`httpHeaderNormalizer`](/docs/middlewares.md#httpheadernormalizer): Normalizes HTTP header names to their canonical format
+ - [`httpHeaderNormalizer`](/docs/middlewares.md#httpheadernormalizer): Normalizes HTTP header names to their canonical format.
+ - [`httpMultipartBodyParser`](/docs/middlewares.md#multipartbodyparser): Automatically parses HTTP requests with content type `multipart/form-data`.
  - [`httpPartialResponse`](/docs/middlewares.md#httppartialresponse): Filter response objects attributes based on query string parameters.
  - [`jsonBodyParser`](/docs/middlewares.md#jsonbodyparser): Automatically parses HTTP requests with JSON body and converts the body into an object.
 Also handles gracefully broken JSON if used in combination of
  `httpErrorHandler`.